|Did this page help you? Yes | No | Tell us about it...|

 An executable in the MapReduce process that uses the intermediate results from the mapper and processes them into the final output.

-A reference allows you to insert a property from one AWS resource into another.
-For example, you could insert an EC2 security group property into an Amazon RDS resource.
+A means of inserting a property from one AWS resource into another.
+For example, you could insert an Amazon EC2 security group property into an Amazon RDS resource.

 A named set of AWS resources in the same geographical area.
 A region comprises at least two Availability Zones.